 A 1951 (perhaps earlier) Singer 9 Sports Tourer similar to this.
-(But the hood was in much better condition, probably not the rest of it as it burned oil and the floor leaked water in when the road was wet).
+(Mine was white, not in great condition as it burned oil and the floor leaked water in when the road was wet).

 Bought in 1960 and sold a year or so later.
 Much enjoyment from this little sporty machine, dull by today’s standards but great fun then.

 A 1951 Holden FX sedan.
 Photo of similar vehicle.